Risk Management

 (2) Risk of safety and environmental incidents

-Accidents causing injury or death, environmental contamination/defects, violation of environmental laws and regulations during the construction may lead to a large amount of repair costs, construction delay, business restrictions due to criminal or administrative penalty and the like, and are likely to impact our business results and corporate valuation.
+Accidents causing injury or death, environmental contamination/defects, violation of environmental laws and regulations during the construction may lead to a large amount of repair costs, construction delay, business restrictions due to criminal or administrative penalty and the like, and are likely to impact our business performance and corporate valuation.

-We share the basic principles of “safety first,” “respect for human life,” “prevention of environmental contamination,” and “biodiversity conservation” within the Company, and strive to raise awareness of safety and the environment.
+We share the basic principles of “safety first,” “respect for human life,” “prevention of environmental contamination,” and “biodiversity conservation” within the Company, and strive to raise awareness of safety and environment.

 (Main initiatives)